 What is the Weather like in Theodore Roosevelt NP

-For me fall is the perfect time to go.
-Particularly September, with still warm days, plenty of sunlight, and overall good weather conditions.
+For me, fall is the perfect time to go, particularly September, with still warm days, plenty of sunlight, and overall good weather conditions.

 Places to Visit in Theodore Roosevelt National Park

-While I recommend you getting out into nature, you can visit quite a lot from the main thoroughfares through the park.
-The loop road in the South Unit is popular to drive and stop at very overlooks and stops.
-You’ll likely see wildlife from the ease of the road as well.
-The North unit and road provide great view of the badlands as well.
-Several short walks like the Oxbow Overlook and Painted Canyon Nature Trail give quick non-strenuous views as well.
+The loop road in the South Unit is popular with lots of great overlooks and stops.
+You’ll likely see plenty of wildlife from the road as well.
+The North Unit road provide great views of the badlands as well.
+Several short walks like the Oxbow Overlook and Painted Canyon Nature Trail, give quick, non-strenuous views.

 North Unit Points of Interest